jarecoo/practice/notes.md

 - Never raise your voice.
 If you’re right you don’t need to, if you’re wrong you can’t afford to.
 - Things have a way of working out
 - “The quieter you become the more you can hear” -Baba Ram Dass
+- Think lightly of yourself and deeply about the world.

 ### Slow Down
 - Slow is smooth.
 Smooth is fast.